SyafiqAi/event-manager-backend/README.md

-## Blog-Backend-REST-API-NestJS-Prisma
+## Event manager

-A simple backend REST API for a blog built using NestJS, Prisma, PostgreSQL and Swagger.
+A simple backend REST API for an event manager built using NestJS, Prisma, PostgreSQL and Swagger.

 ### Installation